 Food and Nutrition

 Well-balanced meals, including fresh fruits and vegetables, are served family style in the dining hall.
 Food supplies are delivered weekly to the boat launch ramp at Loon Lake.
 We load everything aboard the camp boat and transport it down lake to Deer Crossing Camp.
-While the camp kitchen looks like a regular kitchen, our wilderness location means we use no electric appliances and dishwashing is done by hand.
+While the camp kitchen looks like a regular kitchen, our wilderness location means we use no electric appliances and wash dishes by hand.
 With limited refrigeration and storage space, we cannot accommodate special foods for individual campers.

 In place of soda machines and candy dispensers, the kitchen always has bananas, oranges, apples, or other fresh fruit for between-meal snacks.
 If there is interest, the cooks teach campers how to make bread, chocolate chip cookies, and other foods for all to share.